 Overview

-The treatment of fixed income is tied to how that investment is viewed and how and when that investment would be sold prior to maturity.
+The treatment is determined by how that investment is viewed and how and when that investment would be sold prior to it's maturity.
 Some companies, such as banks, make loans that they intend to hold to the maturity date, primarily making money from the interest received.
-Other firms will buy fixed income securities with the plan to sell them to clients, or to profit out of a rise in price by selling the security and taking profits.
-These differences in the view of the function of the asset on the companies books dictates the nature of the accounting treatment.

 Treatments

-Held to Maturity: securities are investments that are purchased primarily to receive the interest from the investment, with no intent to sell the security prior to maturity.
+- Held to Maturity: securities are investments that are purchased primarily to receive the interest from the investment, with no intent to sell the security prior to maturity.

-Available for Sale: are securities that are not necessarily intended to be traded, but also viewed as possibly being traded given the right circumstances.
+- Available for Sale: are securities that are not necessarily intended to be traded, but also viewed as possibly being traded given the right circumstances.

-Fair Value through Profit and Loss: are securities that are purchased with the intent to be traded prior to maturity.
+- Fair Value through Profit and Loss: are securities that are purchased with the intent to be traded prior to maturity.